v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0303-Configuring Enterprise State Roaming.md

-# Practice Lab: Configuring Enterprise State Roaming
+# Practice Lab: Configuring Enterprise State Roaming and Edge Sync Settings

 ## Summary

-In this lab, you will enable Enterprise State Roaming in Azure AD.
+In this lab, you will enable Enterprise State Roaming in Azure AD and synchronize bookmarks in Microsoft Edge.

 ### Scenario

 Enterprise State Roaming in Azure AD provides the ability for user settings and application settings to be synchronized to the cloud.
-Diego Siciliani works with multiple Windows devices and would like to have all user settings to be the same on each device.
-You need to enable and test Enterprise State Roaming to address Diego's requirements.
+Diego Siciliani works with multiple Windows devices and would like to have all user settings and Microsoft Edge bookmarks to be the same on each device.
+You need to test Enterprise State Roaming and Microsoft Edge sync to address Diego's requirements.

 ### Task 1: Enable Enterprise State Roaming